sematext/docs/docs/logs/quick-start.md

 }'
 ```

+Here `example` represents the desired type.
+It can be anything from `log`, `event`, `host`, `node`, and anything in between, giving freedom to create custom types for logs.
+This value gets stored in the `logsene_type` field allowing for easy filtering on types when needed.

 [This guide](../logs/index-events-via-elasticsearch-api/) will show you more details on using the Elasticsearch REST API with Sematext.

 ![Logs App Elasticsearch integration](../images/guide/logs/sematext-app-logs-elasticsearch.png)